-Questions, questions and more questions.
-By the time you prepare most grant applications you’ve had enough.
+Questions, questions, and more questions.
+By the time you prepare most grant applications, you’ve had enough.
 And, for most applications, answering the required questions is more than plenty.
-But, when you face tough competition, you will want to think above and beyond any requirements and discover (and articulate) the unique possibilities your proposal offers.
+But, when you face tough competition, think above and beyond any requirements and discover (and articulate) the unique possibilities your proposal offers.

-To commence, use the list below.
-While the questions were developed to help a new coalition plan for a community center, they are universal enough to stimulate your thinking.
+Use the list below.
+The questions were developed to help a new coalition plan for a community center, they are universal enough to stimulate your thinking.

 How will customers learn about you?
 Identify six sources from the most to least likely.